asuarezc/Asc.Utils.Commander/README.md

   //Later, somewhere in you app
   // ...

-  private void PurchaseItems_ButtonClicked()
+  public void PurchaseProducts()
   {
     ICommandProcessor commandProcessor = App.Services.Resolve<ICommandProcessor>();

-    //Products will be purchased in parallel because this command processor was created as a concurrent one foreach (Product product in currentShoppingCart.Products)
+    //Products will be purchased in parallel
+    //because this command processor was created as a concurrent one foreach (Product product in currentShoppingCart.Products)
         commandProcessor.ProcessCommand(GetCommandToPurchaseProduct(product));
   }